cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ### Organization Owner

+In the Cobalt UI, you'll see this user role as "Owner".
+Users in that role can:

+- Manage users and settings
+- Create and edit assets and pentests

+{{%expand "Learn more." %}}

 An _Organization Owner_ is the administrator for a customer organization within the Cobalt app.
 As such, they can:

 - Add/remove the users of their choice, by their email addresses, as an _Organization Member_